Experienced San Jose Divorce Lawyers

 To settle your divorce case means that you and your spouse have come to an agreement on every single issue (property division, child custody, visitation, child support, spousal support, and attorney fees).
 Through settlement, you and your spouse, not the judge, have control of the outcome and you will save the time and expense of going through a trial.
 However, you should not settle for the sake of settlement and make compromises that you cannot live with.

 Even if you cannot come to a complete settlement, you should still try to come to an agreement on as many issues as possible.
 Our experienced San Jose divorce lawyers can help to guide you through the process.

 If you are unable to settle your case, it will go to a trial.
 At the trial, both parties will be able to present evidence, including testimony.
-At the end of the trial, the judge will make a final judgment.
+At the end of the trial, the judge will make a final decision.

-Typically, trials place at the Santa Clara County Family Courthouse.
+Typically, trials take place at the Santa Clara County Family Courthouse.
 However, if the court determines that the trial will exceed two days, then it will be referred to the Superior Courthouse of Santa Clara County, Civil Division.